dottjt/LearningSchedule/README.md

 # Updates

+**20-05-17**: Perfect.
+Perfect.
+Perfect.
+Alterated a lot of the styling and it looks mint.
+The homepage is absolutely GORGEOUS.
+Like seriously, incredible.
+I want to eat off it.
+I think the styling is 90% there.
+Now I need to work on some user authentication things, in particular making the app work with no data, as well as improving the registering process.
+Grind it, baby.

 **19-05-17**: I was a bit disappointed today.
 I mean, I got a heap done on my app and it looks really nice in a lot of different ways - however I was under the impression that production wouldn't be far away, but I think I stil have quite a while to go.
 I showed it to my friends and the number of bugs and incomplete features was rediculous.
 I think I need to reset expectations to the end of this year.
 Certainly.

 **18-05-17**: HUGE milestone everyone!
 All core functionality officially works for the very first time, which means the aplication is ready for some kind of crappy beta!
 I need to start working some more on the homepage so I can get this bad boy up and running on a server :))))) Also, currently trying to implement emojis on this thing, and it's proving to be a challenge - but the kind of thing that makes me happy.